Louie’s Pumpkin Patch

 Harvest Festival at Rörs Bygdegård Hall - 2011

 We visited Inger Johanne and Arne Ulfeng in Fredrikstad, Norway.
-They recently published a book about pumpkins and squash with good recipes and wonderful pictures.
-It is only in Norwegian, but if you're interested, contact them at email@example.com or visit "Gresskarfarmen" (pumpkin patch in Norwegian).
+They published a book about pumpkins and squash with good recipes and wonderful pictures, available only in Norwegian.

 Seeds of many of the cultivars of squash and pumpkins shown on Louie's Pumpkin Patch homepage are available from